 So, you’ve decided you want to learn Vietnamese?
 The good news is that nowadays it’s possible to learn a language by using online apps and courses!
 This means you can learn when and where is best for you, whether it’s cozy on your couch at home or on the bus during your morning commute.

-Babbel has become very popular with language learners, but unfortunately, there is not yet a Vietnamese Babbel course.
-Until Babbel remedies this, you can try out the following different – but equally awesome! – options.
+Both Babbel and Busuu have become very popular with language learners, but unfortunately, there is not yet a Vietnamese Babbel course or a Vietnamese Busuu course.
+Until Babbel and Busuu remedy this, you can try out the following different – but equally awesome! – options.

 One of the great things about Pimsleur is that it tries to instill the habit of daily language practice.
 Learning Vietnamese really will be much easier if you work at it every day instead of just sporadically.
 Each Pimsleur lesson takes about 30 minutes to complete; with some dedication, you should have no trouble squeezing that into your day.